ghh-jb/hardbird_attack/README.md

 # hardbird_attack
-PoC showcasing the SEPROM hardbird attack on A7 SoCs via getting TZ r/w.
+PoC showcasing the SEPROM hardbird attack on Apple A7 SoCs by getting TZ r/w.

 ## Usage
 Compile the hardbird_attack Pongo module: